-The success of The Sixth Sense is directly tied to its shocking twist ending.
+The success of his thriller genre classic The Sixth Sense is directly tied to its shocking twist ending.
 It's easily one of the best plot twists in film.
 Many filmmakers have tried to replicate that experience, including Shyamalan himself, but few have gotten anywhere close.
 But, as of late, you may have noticed that Shyamalan's comeback is strong as ever.

 A twist ending is also shocking but the key difference is this: the secret was in the foreshadowing in front of our eyes the whole time.If you want to read the twist from The Sixth Sense, we’ve uploaded Shyamalan’s script into StudioBinder's screenwriting software.
 SPOILERS!

 The Sixth Sense Twist • Read Full Scene